glFusion/shop/README.md

 Shop plugin if the Paypal plugin is detected.
 After disabling the Paypal plugin you should visit the Configuration area for the Shop plugin and enable them.

-  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.
-  - If you have Paypal version 0.6.0 installed, you can migrate data by clicking the `Migrate from Paypal` button under the `Maintenance` menu of Shop.
+  - If you have Paypal version 0.6.0 or later, you can migrate data by clicking the `Migrate from Paypal` button under the `Maintenance` menu of Shop.
 This option is only shown if there are no products or categories already created in Shop.
-    - The Paypal plugin does not have to be enabled for this migration to work.
+The Paypal plugin does not have to be enabled for this migration to work.
-    - This process will update the Paypal schema to 0.6.1 before migrating.
-There should be no effect on the operation of the Paypal plugin.
-However, you may have difficulty upgrading Paypal later.
-The recommended approach is to update to Paypal v0.6.1 before migrating.
   - The Shop plugin is initially visible only to Administrators.
 Before opening the store publicly you should disable the Paypal plugin.
 A message is displayed on the Shop pages as a reminder.
   - You will need to manually change any autotags or other explicit links to the Paypal plugin.
   - You may wish to enable rewrite rules on your server to redirect `/paypal/` to `/shop/` for search engines and external links.